-- 2 tablespoons golden syrup
+- 2 tbsp golden syrup

-- 1 tablespoon milk or water
+- 1 tbsp milk or water

 - 100 g icing sugar

-- Zest of 1 lime
+- 1 lime - zested

-- 2 tablespoon lime juice
+- 2 tbsp lime juice

 Stand a tin of golden syrup in a small bowl of hot water to soften it, or if it's in a glass jar, zap in a microwave for around 30 seconds (without the metal lid) just to warm it through to make it easier to work with.